wix/Detox/detox/README.md

 ### Basic

-This reloads your react native app, makes sure your first screen has an element with a `'Welcome'` text in it and that after taping it an element with an `Hello_123` id is visible:
+This reloads your react native app, makes sure your first screen has an element with a `'Welcome'` text and that after tapping on it an element with an `Hello_123` id is visible:
 ```JS
 describe('Example', () => {
   beforeEach(async () => {